iMissile/Self.Writing/Notes/DS_R_ggplot_ans_viz.md

 - [grafify](https://grafify-vignettes.netlify.app/) An R package for easy graphs, ANOVAs and post-hoc comparisons
 - [Streetmaps](https://ggplot2tutor.com/tutorials/streetmaps).
 Create a streetmap of your favorite city with ggplot2 and powerpoint
 - [Off-label uses in ggplot2](https://www.tidyverse.org/blog/2021/06/off-label-uses-in-ggplot2/)
+- [Point labels perpendicular to a curve in ggplot2](https://wjschne.github.io/posts/point-labels-perpendicular-to-a-curve-in-ggplot2/) by W. Joel Schneider
 - [Scatterplot with automatic text repel](http://www.r-graph-gallery.com/web-scatterplot-and-ggrepel.html)
 - [The ggh4x package is a ggplot2 extension package](https://teunbrand.github.io/ggh4x/index.html).
 It provides some utility functions that don’t entirely fit within the ‘grammar of graphics’ concept —they can be a bit hacky— but can nonetheless be useful in tweaking your ggplots.